Collaboration¶

 Step 1 claude_analyst claude_code(read) analyse, propose an approach

-Step 3 synthesizer — merge into one concrete plan
+Step 3 synthesizer — merge into one concrete written plan

-Step 4 executor claude_code(write) implement the plan (skipped when execute=False)
+Step 4 executor claude_code_write implement the plan (ONLY with execute=True + base_dir=)

 | Parameter | Type | Default | Meaning |